ToshioCP/Gtk4-tutorial/src/sec7.src.md

 - self: the application instance (usually GtkApplication)
 - files: an array of GFiles. [array length=n\_files] [element-type GFile]
 - n_files: the number of the elements of `files`
-- hint: a hint provided by the calling instance (usually it can be ignored)
+- hint: an optional context string provided by the caller (often unused)
 - user_data: user data that is set when the signal handler was connected.

-## File viewer
+## File Viewer

-### What is a file viewer?
+### What is a File Viewer?

 A file viewer is a program that displays text files.
 Our file viewer is as follows.

 - When arguments are given, it recognizes the first argument as a filename and opens it.
 - The second argument and after are ignored.
-- If there's no argument, it shows an error message and quit.
+- If there is no argument, it shows an error message and quits.
 - If it successfully opens the file, it reads the contents of the file, inserts them to GtkTextBuffer and shows the window.
 - If it fails to open the file, it shows an error message and quit.